Unit XI. Healing

 would include neurosis, psychosis, and other forms of mental illness that

-is most invasive and resistant to change is discursive thinking, the run-on
+that is most invasive and resistant to change is discursive thinking, the

-background chatter in the mind that we all experience.
-With persistance,
+run-on background chatter in the mind that we all experience.
+With

-this responds to meditation; that is, those forms of meditation that
+persistance, this responds to meditation; that is, those forms of

 Inability to concentrate is another problem.
 Mindfulness training